 - Features of malnutrition and mild distention of the stomach.

-- In adult individuals, celiac disease has an onset in the ’50s, the presentation depends on the extent of involvement of small bowel.
+- In adult individuals, celiac disease has an onset in the ’50s, the presentation depends on the extent of involvement of the small bowel.

-- Some individuals show florid malabsorption while some other individuals develop nonspecific symptoms like tiredness, weight loss, deficiency of folate or iron deficiency anemia.
+- Some individuals show florid malabsorption while some other individuals develop nonspecific symptoms like tiredness, weight loss, deficiency of folate, or iron deficiency anemia.

 Celiac disease is also associated with many diseases like; insulin-dependent diabetes mellitus, thyroid disease, down syndrome, ulcerative jejunitis, pernicious anemia, etc. There is frequently a spontaneous remission during the ’20s of life, which may be permanent or followed by the reappearance of symptoms after several years.
 Flare-ups and remissions are common in celiac sprue.

 The symptoms range from malabsorption of multiple nutrients to diarrhea, steatorrhea, and loss in weight and there is a result of nutrient depletion like anemia and metabolic bone disease.

 - Serum antigliadin (IgA) and anti-endomysial antibodies are found in untreated cases.

 - Full blood count and levels of calcium, magnesium, total protein, albumin, and vitamin D must be assessed.